viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ---

-## Configure cache node
+## Configure MCCE cache node

 # [Azure portal](#tab/portal)
-Please enter required values to configure your cache node.
+Enter required values to configure your cache node.
 To learn more about the definitions of each field, review the Configuration fields at the bottom of this article.
-Don't forget to click save after adding configuration information.
+Don't forget to select save after adding configuration information.

 # [Azure CLI](#tab/cli)

-Use the command below to configure cache node for **Linux** host OS
+Use the following command to configure cache node for deployment to a **Linux** host machine.

 Replace the following placeholders with your own information:
 * *\<resource-group>*: An existing resource group in your subscription.
 * *\<mcc-resource-name>*: A name for your Microsoft Connected Cache for Enterprise resource.
 * *\<cache-node-name>*: The Azure region where your Microsoft Connected Cache will be located.
 * *\<physical-path>*: The cache drive path.
-You can add upto 9 cache drives.
+You can add upto nine cache drives.
 * *\<size-in-gb>*: The size of cache drive.
 Must be at least 50 Gb.
 * *\<proxy>*: If proxy needs to be enabled or not.<br>
   Accepted values: enabled, disabled